TachooDa/Customer-Segmentation-Analysis/readme.md

 **Conclusion**<br>
 By connectiong when customers leave (Cohort Analysis) with who is valuable (RFM Analysis), we've uncovered that:

-- The 3-5% who return become our most profitable customers (Champions)
+- The 3-5% who return become our most generating revenue customers (Champions)
-- The 95% who churn immediately drag down overall profitability
+- The 95% who churn immediately drag down overall revenuable
-- 54% of current profit comes from customers who are already disengaging
+- 54% of current revenue comes from customers who are already disengaging
-- Without intervention, shrinking cohorts + poor retention = continued profit decline
+- Without intervention, shrinking cohorts + poor retention = continued revenue decline

 **The path forward is clear**: Transform from a transactional business to a relationship-driven model, where customer retention becomes they primary driver of growth